vladimir-rurik/FinTech-Market-Analytics/README.md

 ## Acknowledgments

 - Data provided by Yahoo Finance
+- Technical analysis features powered by TA-Lib
-- Inspiration from various financial analysis tools and libraries
+- Visualization tools based on matplotlib and seaborn